Credit Hours: 1.00

 John Menken has been in corporate education for twenty-eight years.
 His background covers all aspects of enterprise training including instructional design, technical writing, internal consulting, eLearning, multimedia development, mobile learning, web programming and online/standup training, including international, in both soft skills and technical areas.

 John has authored course materials for both colleges and private industry and in his current role as a Sr. Training director for a telecom company in Tampa Florida he puts together courseware, curricula, job aids, presentations, marketing videos and eLearnings to support enterprise wide initiatives.
 He has many HR-related implementations to his credit and has managed groups as large as twelve people.

 John's current focus is xAPI, the replacement for SCORM, and his past times are kayaking, running and visiting his two adult children who act like they still need him.
-He will be married 30 years in January of 2017.
+He was married 30 years in January of 2017.